JustinLove/ai_showdown/README.md

 `package.json` lists dependencies, but you'll need to run `npm install` to download them.

 PA will upload **all files** in the mod directory, including `node_modules` and maybe even `.git` - you probably don't want to use this in `server_mods` directly, unless you really like waiting.
 The template is set up run to run as a project within a peer directory of `server_mods` - I use `server_mods_dev/mod_name`.
-The task `grunt copy:mod` will copy the mod files to `../../server_mods/identifier`, you can change the `modPath` in the Gruntfile if you want to run it from somewhere else.
+The task `grunt copy:mod` will copy the mod files to `../../server_mods/identifier`, you can change `server_mods` in ais.json if you want to run it from somewhere else.

 ### Available Tasks